 - 1. The value of the descriptor tag shall be 0x43, representing the satellite delivery system descriptor. - 2.
 The descriptor length shall be a field that writes the number of data bytes following this field. - 3.
 The frequency is a field that writes a frequency (GHz).
 An 8-digit number, each digit of which consists of a 4-bit BCD code, shall be used to write a frequency.
 The lower four digits represent the fractional part. - 4.
 The orbit is a field that writes an orbital position (degrees).
 A 4-digit number, each digit of which consists of a 4-bit BCD code, shall be used to write a position.
 The lower two digits represent the fractional part. - 5.
 The longitude flag represents west and east longitude when the value is '0' and '1,' respectively. - 6.
 The polarization is a field identifying the polarization type.
-It represents horizontally, vertically, left-handed and right-handed polarized waves when its value is '00,' '01,' '10' and '11, respectively.' - The modulation is a field identifying the modulation type.
-It represents 4-phase modulation, modulation used for satellite digital audio broadcasting, and modulation used for BS digital broadcasting and broadband CS digital broadcasting when its value is '00001', '01001', and '01000', respectively. - The transmission rate is a field that writes symbols transmitted per second (Mbaud).
+It represents horizontally, vertically, left-handed and right-handed polarized waves when its value is '00,' '01,' '10' and '11, respectively.' - 7.
+The modulation is a field identifying the modulation type.
+It represents 4-phase modulation, modulation used for satellite digital audio broadcasting, modulation used for BS digital broadcasting and broadband CS digital broadcasting, and modulation for advanced narrowband CS digital broadcasting when its value is '00001', '01001', '01000', and '01010', respectively. - 8.
+The transmission rate is a field that writes symbols transmitted per second (Mbaud).
 A 7-digit number, each digit of which consists of a 4-bit BCD code, shall be used to write a speed.
 The lower four digits represent the fractional part. - 9.
 The FEC is a field identifying the coding rate of inner code.
 It represents coding rates of 1/2, 2/3, 3/4, 5/6 and 7/8 when its value is '0001,' '0010,' '0011,' '0100', and '0101', respectively.
-It also represents the coding rate of inner code for satellite digital audio broadcasting, for BS digital and broadband CS digital broadcasting when its value is '1001 and '1000', respectively.
-'1111' indicates that there is no inner code.
+It also represents the coding rate of inner code for satellite digital audio broadcasting, for BS digital and broadband CS digital broadcasting, and for advanced narrowband CS digital

-This descriptor shall be used only for satellite digital audio broadcasting, BS digital or broadband CS digital broadcasting.
+- broadcasting when its value is '1001', '1000', and '1010', respectively.
+'1111' indicates that there is no inner code. - This descriptor shall be used only for satellite digital audio broadcasting, BS digital or broadband CS digital broadcasting.
 The descriptor may be placed in the descriptor 2 field of NIT.